TumblrX/Frontend/commitmessage.md

 👌Done

--  add buttons to the form
+-  add the states for the check boxes

 ✔️To-do